Calimerico/javamentor/Begginers guide.md

 }
 ```

-This way when someone try to call you method like this:
+This way when someone tries to call your method like this:

 ```
 obj.sendRestCall(null,"method")
 ```

-your `IDE` will give you warning that you are calling method with `null` param.
-Also
+your `IDE` will give you a warning that you are calling a method with `null` param.
+Also,
-`requireNonNull` method will throw `NullPointerException` if you pass null value to method.
+`requireNonNull` method will throw `NullPointerException` if you pass null value to the method.

 # Close your resources.
 Use try with resources block
 Consider this code: